 She was extremely kind and smart.
-Further, she was the only one in my 1999 financial analyst class who survived the post dotbomb layoffs and made Managing Director 10 years later.
-MD at 33!
+Further, she was the only one in my 1999 financial analyst class who survived the post-dotbomb layoffs and made Managing Director 10 years later.
+MD at 33 is quite a feat!

 “McGill is the Harvard of Canada!”
 I exalted in a somewhat joking way.
 “I wonder what their acceptance rate is?“

 My student responded, “Really?
 The Harvard of Canada?
 How can that be if their acceptance rate is 50%?“

 “There’s no way Mcgill has a 50% acceptance rate!
 I’ll happily bet you 20 pushups that it’s 45% or less!
 You’ve got to accept the bet since I’m giving you a 5% buffer.”
 I retorted.

 Secretly, I was thinking McGill’s acceptance rate was closer to 15% – 20%.
 By comparison, the best universities in America have single-digit acceptance rates.